AndreiBorac/nocaml.com/QuickStart.md

 ```

 As you can see, the syntax is vaguely reminiscent of `Lisp`.
 In this
-example, `True` and `False` are type constructors, while the lowercase
+example, `True` and `False` are data constructors, while the lowercase
 variants `true` and `false` happen to be "primordial" objects that are
 statically allocated outside the `Nocaml` heap.
 Note that `case` is
 analogous to `OCaml`'s `match ... with` construct, except it isn't as